 High Risk Pregnancy

-The Antepartal (literally, “before childbirth”) Unit is a special high-risk obstetrical area at Woman’s reserved for pregnant women with high blood pressure, preterm labor, premature rupture of membranes, and gestational diabetes, as well as other problems that sometimes occur with pregnancy.
+The Antepartal (literally, “before childbirth”) Unit is a special high-risk obstetrical area at Woman’s reserved for pregnant women with high blood pressure, preterm labor, premature rupture of membranes, as well as other problems that sometimes occur with pregnancy.

 Maternal-Fetal Medicine Center

-Also, high risk mothers and infants throughout the Southeast Louisiana region can be transported to Woman’s Hospital by our neonatal and maternal-fetal transport teams.
+Also, high risk mothers and infants throughout the Southeast Louisiana region can be transported to Woman’s Hospital.
 Your Woman’s doctor will advise you and help to coordinate if your pregnancy requires a stay in the Antepartal Unit or a consultation at the Maternal-Fetal Medicine Center.

 While you’re there, specially trained obstetrical nurses will assess your condition often.
 Your doctor may also order additional testing.